-GRE Scores (OPTIONAL)
+GRE Scores (Optional)

 The GRE is a reliable measure of academic ability.
 However, the test can be expensive, and some individuals do not perform to their highest abilities in testing environments.
 Therefore, we do not require applicants to submit GRE scores.
-Applicants who are returning to graduate school after a prolonged period, or individuals who may be carrying a somewhat uneven academic record may wish to supplement their application dossier with strong GRE scores.
+Applicants who are returning to graduate school after a prolonged period or who may be carrying a somewhat uneven academic record may wish to supplement their application dossier with strong GRE scores.

 Students can apply any month of the year, but we urge you to take time in crafting your materials.
 Compiling an application dossier may seem daunting, but it can also be seen as an opportunity to reflect upon your choice to pursue something that will be challenging and meaningful.
 While we believe that we have an ethical obligation to only admit individuals who will succeed in our program, we also understand that individuals follow various paths in life.
 With that in mind, the application committee wants your dossier to represent you in the best possible light.
 We want to truly understand where you are coming from, why you want to be here with us, and what unique perspectives you will bring to your work and our community.